 How to get your jobs on Google for Jobs

-There are two ways to list jobs on Google for Jobs: by using a third-party job site or by integrating directly with Google.
+While you cannot directly post jobs to Google, there are two ways to list jobs on Google for Jobs: by using a third-party job site or by integrating directly with Google.

 Using a third-party job site